BjoernRave/i18n-magic/MCP-SERVER.md

 ## Features

 - **Add Translation Keys**: Add new translation keys with English values
+- **Update Translation Keys**: Update existing translation keys with new values (auto-translates to all languages)
+- **Search Translations**: Fuzzy search across both keys and values to find existing translations
+- **Get Translation Value**: Retrieve the English value for any translation key
 - **List Missing Keys**: Scan your codebase to identify all untranslated keys
 - **Namespace Support**: Automatically uses the default namespace or specify a custom one
 - **Configuration Integration**: Reads from your existing `i18n-magic.js` configuration file